Do you need a tax ID as a non-U.S. resident? Can a Non Resident get an EIN?

-This blog will teach you how to get an EIN number USA.
+This blog will teach you how to get an EIN USA.

-As a business lawyer, I’m assisted hundreds of non-US residents apply for their EIN to start their business, open a US bank account, and comply with IRS withholdings.
+As a business lawyer, I’ve helped hundreds of non-US residents apply for their EIN to start their business, open a US bank account, and comply with IRS withholdings.

 What is an Employer Identification Number (EIN)?